-The 2021 PEA includes certain statements that may be deemed "forward-looking statements" under the United States Private Securities Litigation Reform Act of 1995 and under applicable provisions of Canadian provincial securities laws.
-All statements in the 2021 PEA, other than statements of historical facts, which address permitting, development and production for the Project are forward-looking statements.
+The 2022 PEA includes certain statements that may be deemed "forward-looking statements" under the United States Private Securities Litigation Reform Act of 1995 and under applicable provisions of Canadian provincial securities laws.
+All statements in the 2022 PEA, other than statements of historical facts, which address permitting, development and production for the Project are forward-looking statements.
 These include statements regarding:

-- the mine plan for the Project, the financial results of the 2021 PEA, including net present value and internal rates of return, and the ability of the Pebble Partnership to secure the financing to proceed with the development of the Project, including any stream financing and infrastructure outsourcing; - the social integration of the Project into the Bristol Bay region and benefits for Alaska; - the political and public support for the permitting process; - the ability to successfully appeal the negative Record of Decision and secure the issuance of a positive Record of Decision by the U.S. Army Corps of Engineers and the ability of the Pebble Project to secure all required Federal and State permits; - the right-sizing and de-risking of the Project, including any determination to pursue any of the expansion scenarios for the Pebble Project or to incorporate a gold plant; - the design and operating parameters for the Project mine plan, including projected capital and operating costs; - exploration potential of the Project; - future demand for copper and gold and the metals prices assumed for the financial projections including the 2021 PEA; - the potential addition of partners in the Project; and - the ability and timetable of Northern Dynasty to develop the Project and become a leading copper, gold and molybdenum producer.
+- the mine plan for the Project, the financial results of the 2022 PEA, including net present value and internal rates of return, and the ability of the Pebble Partnership to secure the financing to proceed with the development of the Project, including any stream financing and infrastructure outsourcing; - the social integration of the Project into the Bristol Bay region and benefits for Alaska; - the political and public support for the permitting process; - the ability to successfully appeal the negative Record of Decision and ultimately secure the issuance of a positive Record of Decision by the U.S. Army Corps of Engineers and the ability of the Pebble Project to secure all required Federal and State permits: - the right-sizing and de-risking of the Project, including any determination to pursue any of the expansion scenarios for the Pebble Project or to incorporate a gold plant; - the design and operating parameters for the project mine plan, including projected capital and operating costs; - exploration potential of the Project; - future demand for copper and gold and the metals prices assumed for the financial projections including the 2022 PEA; - the ability of the Pebble Partnership to challenge the revised proposed determination process initiated by the EPA under Section 404(c) of the Clean Water Act; - the potential addition of partners in the Project; and

+• the ability and timetable of Northern Dynasty to develop the Project and become a leading copper, gold and molybdenum producer.

 Although Northern Dynasty believes the expectations expressed in these forward-looking statements are based on reasonable assumptions, such statements should not be in any way be construed as guarantees that the Project will secure all required government permits, establish the commercial feasibility of the Project, achieve the required financing or develop the Project.
-Such forward-looking statements or information related to the 2021 PEA include but are not limited to statements or information with respect to the mined and processed material estimates; the internal rate of return; the annual production; the net present value; the life of mine (LOM); the capital costs, operating costs estimated for each of the Proposed Project and the potential expansion scenarios for the Project; and other costs and payments for the proposed infrastructure for the Project (including how, when, where and by whom such infrastructure will be constructed or developed); projected metallurgical recoveries; plans for further development, and securing the required permits and licenses for further studies to consider expansion of the operation; and market price of precious and base metals; or other statements that are not statement of fact.
+Such forward-looking statements or information related to the 2022 PEA include but are not limited to statements or information with respect to the mined and processed material estimates; the internal rate of return; the annual production; the net present value; the life of mine (LOM); the capital costs, operating costs estimated for each of the Proposed Project and the potential expansion scenarios for the Project; and other costs and payments for the proposed infrastructure for the Project (including how, when, where and by whom such infrastructure will be constructed or developed); projected metallurgical recoveries; plans for further development, and securing the required permits and licenses for further studies to consider expansion of the operation; and market price of precious and base metals; or other statements that are not statement of fact.